Several flower types occur in the angiosperms. Main classifications are briefly discussed below.

 An incomplete flower lacks any one or more of these parts.
 The flowers of grass plants (family Gramineae or Poaceae) are mainly wind-pollinated and are incomplete, lacking both sepals and petals.
 Relying on wind to accomplish pollination, there is no need for these flowers to attract pollinators.

 Imperfect flowers that bear pistils only are called pistillate flowers (considered female flowers) and those that bear stamens only are called staminate flowers (considered male flowers).
-In corn, the miniature ear that is borne on the leaf axil is an inflorescence containing pistillate flowers, and the “silks” that protrude at the tip are elongated styles.
-The corn tassel, which arises at the apical part of the plant shoot, is an inflorescence bearing staminate flowers.
+In corn, the miniature ear that is borne on the leaf axil but concealed by enveloping bracts is an inflorescence containing pistillate flowers, and the “silks” that protrude at the tip are elongated styles.
+The corn tassel, which arises at the apical part of the plant shoot, is an inflorescence bearing spikelets that contain staminate flowers.